Bourne End Community Association kindly carried this feature about The Beyonder in the Christmas 2020 edition of their Target magazine

-Outside the farm there’s even another unexpected visitor pulling in the crowds, with birdwatchers from all over the UK dusting off their telephoto lenses to pay tribute to an Asian avian visitor blown off course by winter gales during its migration.
+The last time we visited there was another unexpected visitor pulling in the crowds, with birdwatchers from all over the UK dusting off their telephoto lenses to pay tribute to an Asian avian visitor blown off course by winter gales during its migration.

 The pioneering conservation work, glorious location and acres of rolling paddocks make it pretty clear here what the top priorities are – and just how much affection and respect the staff have for their furry, feathered and scaly charges.

 From the tiger’s enclosure a hungry growl echoes around the park, a sound to make the hairs on the back of your neck stand on end.
 But the Bedfordshire neighbours must be used to some strange sounds echoing down from the hills…

 With the light fading, it’s time to head off, and allow Whipsnade’s motley assortment of wonderful animals to get a good night’s sleep away from prying human eyes.

 For more details about tickets and opening times, membership packages, keeper experiences and overnight stays, see the zoo’s website.